idaholab/moose/framework/doc/content/source/preconditioners/SingleMatrixPreconditioner.md

 \nabla \cdot D(s,T) \nabla s  &= 0 ,
 \end{aligned},

-Users can then specify which off-diagonal blokcs of the matrix to use like
+Users can then specify which off-diagonal blocks of the matrix to use like

 ```
 off_diag_row    = 's'